falterfriday/blog/_posts/2016-04-15-Decision-pt.-2.md

 date: 2016-04-15
 ---

-Let me catch you up:
+<h3>Let me catch you up</h3>

-I've moved to DC from Seattle
+I've moved to DC from Seattle.
-I've left my job in sales
+I've left my job in sales.
-I have no idea what I'm going to do
+I have no idea what I'm going to do.

 Well, now that you're caught up, let me fill you in on what I've decided to do with my life:

 Nothing.